 - Gender Based Violence

-- Childcare Access
+- Childcare & Early Education

 - Wealth Building

-- The lack of community economic development in neighborhoods with low homeownership and high foreclosure rates, lack of affordable housing, limited access to financial services, living-wage or better employment opportunities and entrepreneurial investment exacerbate wealth inequality and disproportionately affect communities of color.
+- The lack of community economic development in neighborhoods with low homeownership and high foreclosure rates, lack of affordable housing, limited access to financial services, living wage or better employment and entrepreneurial investment exacerbate wealth inequality and disproportionately affect communities of color.
 YWCA DE support policies that provide investment in depressed communities with community-informed solutions to increase income opportunity, housing stability, access to affordable housing and mainstream financial services and education.